UNL-VEX-Robotics/neblib/README.md

 An example of a branch name:
 `bclosman-bugfix-odometry`
 This would be read as 'bclosman is working on a bugfix with the odometry'.

+## Notes and Warnings
+The `main.cpp` file is used during prototyping.
+Code not normally found within the VEX Competition Template can be deleted or written over with no consequence.s